Julia A. Ames: Early years and education

 Julia A. (nickname, "Yolande") Ames was born near Odell, Illinois, 14 October 1861.
 She was the daughter of Isaac Ames (1824-1894), a well-known, wealthy citizen of Streator, Illinois, and Aurelia Ann Mooar Ames (1823-1898).
-Her siblings were John C Ames, Fannie Ophelia Ames, and Elmer Elsworth Ames.
+Her siblings were John C. Ames, Fannie Ophelia Ames, and Elmer Elsworth Ames.

-In her childhood, she was always very small and delicate, but as she grew older, her health became vigorous.
+Ames was reportedly a small and delicate child, but as she grew older, her health became vigorous.
 Ames began attending school at the age of three, as it was lonely for her to be left at home when the older children left.
 She attended every day that summer and learned to read.
 The schoolhouse was one of the first to be built in that part of the country.
-Her father helped to b construct it and taught the first school lesson ever, becoming the headmaster later in his life.
+Her father helped to construct it and taught the first school lesson ever, becoming the headmaster later in his life.
 The name of the Ames schoolhouse stayed with it and made it a sort of monument to the first schoolmaster, who was, like his youngest daughter, a devoted lover of learning.
-Ames' brother Elmer was two years younger than she, was always her companion and a playmate.
-As they grew up they lost none of their devotion to each other.
+Ames' brother Elmer, who was two years her junior, was her close companion and playmate.
+As they grew up, they lost none of their devotion to each other.
 Her elder and only sister accompanied Ames on Sunday mornings along with their grandfather to the little schoolhouse where religious services were held, in which they always participated.

-Like that, she grew until she was seven years old, when the family moved to Streator, Illinois.
+When Ames was seven years old, her family moved to Streator, Illinois.
 She was 12 years old, when she was converted, having attended six weeks of revival meeting in the old church in Streator.
 The Methodist Church is not particularly rigid, so that her breezy spirit lost none of its elasticity from being developed in a religious atmosphere so highly charged.

 She entered Streator Township High School in 1873, where she took a four-year course, and soon distinguished herself by her fondness for English literature and history.
 She was an excellent reader.
 Her quaint humor and remarkable good-nature made her a fine entertainer at the public exhibitions, where the literary society frequently gave presentations.
 Beginning in September 1879, she attended Wesleyan University, at Bloomington, Illinois, studying literature, history, art and aesthetics, as well as some of the languages and natural sciences.
 She was a member of the Munsellian literary society, and Kappa Gamma Greek sorority.
 At Wesleyan, she met Professor Susan M. D. Fry, an accomplished teacher, whom she always loved not only as an instructor, but as a most helpful and intimate friend.
 She left Wesleyan in June, 1881.
 She later graduated from the Chicago School of Oratory (now Columbia College Chicago).